What are Cookies?

 Cookies can be stored for varying lengths of time on your browser or device.
-Session cookies are deleted from your computer or device when you close your web-browser.
-Persistent cookies will remain stored on your computer or device until deleted or until they reach their expiry date which varies typically from a few days up to a couple of years.
+Session cookies are deleted from your device when you close your browser.
+Persistent cookies will remain stored on your device until deleted or until they reach their expiry date issued by the webserver, which varies typically from a few days up to a couple of years.

 Both websites and HTML emails may also contain other tracking technologies such as “web beacons” or “pixels.”
 These are typically transparent graphic images placed on a web page or in an email, which indicate that a page or email has been viewed.
 They are often used in conjunction with cookies, though they are not stored on your computer in the same way.
 As a result, if you disable cookies, web beacons may still load, but their functionality will be restricted.

 When you use and access the Services, a number of Cookies files may be placed in your web browser, some of which are placed automatically while others only upon your consent.
 The Cookies can be placed by us and our service providers or by third parties.
 You can find a list of the Cookies in the cookie declaration in our Cookie Banner.
 Please note that we may update the listing from time to time, due to the changes in the Cookies we use in our Services.

 The following section details what kinds of Cookies you might encounter through our Services.

 These Cookies are essential for our Services to perform their basic functions, and are used to enable our Services to work and keep our Services secure.
 Without these Cookies, we could not provide you with functional access to our Services.
 Therefore, they are strictly necessary to enable us to perform the Services.
 These Cookies are automatically installed on your devices.

 In order to provide you with a better experience when using the Services, we also provide the functionality to set your preferences for how specific Services will run.
 In order to remember your preferences, we need to set Cookies so that this information can be recalled whenever you interact with specific Services that are affected by your preferences.
 These Cookies are installed on your devices subject to your consent.